 black and brown leather padded tub sofa

-Explore Notting Hill Carnival history, Windrush generation stories, and Black British heritage through guided walks in the heart of Notting Hill.
+Join our Black history walks exploring Notting Hill Carnival history, Windrush generation stories, and Caribbean heritage through expert-led tours in West London.

 Caribbean Heritage in Notting Hill